 Additionally, studies have also shown that 6% of the United States population are Gluten Sensitive, or Non-Celiac Gluten Sensitive.
 That means approximately 19 million Americans are Gluten Sensitive, but most of us are unaware that this is the case.
 It is also important for you to know that many people who are Gluten Sensitive suffer from the same symptoms as those who have Celiac Disease, (please read the Classic Symptoms below).

 Celiac Disease is a lifelong genetic disorder affecting children and adults.
 When people with CD eat foods that contain gluten, it creates an immune-mediated toxic reaction that causes damage to the small intestine.
 Gluten is a protein found in wheat, rye, barley and oats.
-When an individual with CD continues to ingest gluten, the body loses its natural ability to properly absorb important nutrients.
-Unfortunately, these individuals are then subject to various diseases and ailments such as cancer, osteoporosis, and depression.
+When someone with CD continues to ingest gluten, the body loses its natural ability to properly absorb important nutrients.
+Unfortunately, we are then subject to various diseases and ailments such as cancer, osteoporosis, and depression.

 In an effort to create additional awareness to Celiac Disease, it is important to understand and acknowledge the symptoms: